This BLT pasta salad is a fun twist on the classic bacon, lettuce and tomato sandwich. Easy to make and great for summer parties and picnics!

 We eat a lot of BLT sandwiches in the summer because they’re easy to make and you don’t have to heat the oven.
 Plus they’re great for using up those fresh herbs and veggies from your garden.

 This BLT pasta salad is a fun way of mixing things up.
-It’s made with fresh grape tomatoes, baby arugula, spinach, Cavatappi pasta, cheese, croutons and bacon.
+It’s made with fresh grape tomatoes, baby arugula, spinach, Cavatappi pasta and bacon.
 I mean, those ingredients sound delicious, right?!
-I used a light olive oil dressing to toss it in, although you could definitely make a creamy version too.
+I used a light olive oil dressing to toss it in, although you could definitely make a creamy ranch dressing version too.
 Both ways taste delicious!

 Tips for the Best BLT Pasta Salad